zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 2.md

 ![](Image-Purchase/Purchase-Management-Return-Order-1.png)

-1) Return progress is controlled in 4 steps:<br/>
+1) Return progress is controlled in 4 steps:

-	* New: input general information of the return process,<br/>
+	* New: input general information of the return process,

-	* Pending: create the list of products to return to supplier,<br/>
+	* Pending: create the list of products to return to supplier,

 	* Processing: the product list has been submitted to the supplier.
-Products, once delivered, are waiting to be validated and transferred to warehouse.<br/>
+Products, once delivered, are waiting to be validated and transferred to warehouse.

 	* Completed<br/>
 2) Input the date that you create the return request